 Students should be part of a team or club outside of school or attending an extra-curricular sports club in school.
 Pupils need to be competent in at least two practical activities at National 5 level.

-Entrance to National P.E will be based on a wide range factors.
-Practical ability, effort, behaviour, previous written evidence, level of English (Nat 5), last year's homework and prelims, attitude, maturity, attendance, injuries and kit history.
+Entrance to National P.E will be based on a wide range factors; Practical ability, effort and previous written work will all be taken into consideration.

 Performance: 60 marks (two one off performances - Internal assessment)